 Copper Kingdom, Amlwch

 Situated on the north coast of Yny Môn, Anglesey, Amlwch is home to one of the most historic ports in Wales and includes several Scheduled and Listed Monuments in its waterside Conservation Area.
 Menter Môn and Amlwch Industrial Heritage Trust wished to provide a centrepiece to the port, and a recognisable image to create a destination which was consciously identifiable with Amlwch and its natural and built setting.
 Following the earlier Heritage Lottery Funded development plan for the port, Donald Insall Associates were commissioned to design this new visitor centre.
 The main features of the centre were designed through carrying out innovative interpretations of the site and its context, offering a uniquely authentic building.
-The client consulted the Archaeological Trust so as to fully understand the site's features, focusing on delivering key analogies of the historic relics of Amlwch Port within the new forms, materials and circulation, in order to provide visitors with a creative understanding of the built and natural environment and rich industrial heritage of Amlwch.
+The client consulted the Archaeological Trust so as to fully understand the site's features, focusing on delivering key analogies of the historic relics of Amlwch Port within the new forms, materials and circulation, in order to provide visitors with a creative understanding of the built and natural environment and rich industrial heritage of Amlwch.- Planning and Design

 Situated on the north coast of Yny Môn, Anglesey, Amlwch is home to one of the most historic ports in Wales and includes several Scheduled and Listed Monuments in its waterside Conservation Area.